lhoursquentin/clash/README.md

 a variable name as a parameter of a function, how do you directly use its original global variable name?
 You can't.

-This is especially true for object oriented programming, how do you make use of `$self`?
+This is especially true for object-oriented programming, how do you make use of `$self`?
 You can't use a full object name in class methods either, or else it would only work for a specific instance and breaks the whole point of classes being a generic model.